kbarry91/4th-Year-AI-Project/G00339811-AI/README.txt

 ===================================================================================================

-* Fuzzy Logic Inferance System
+* Fuzzy Logic Inference System

 The linguistic variables and sets are defined within the fight.fcl file.
 The rules are set based on the strength of the players weapon combined with the strength of the opponent(spider) to return the damage done to the players health.
 Within the game each spider type is given a Strength and a player has a weapon object
 With the use of 3 different weapons strengths and 8 different spider strengths the program has be designed to cover all possible input and output possibilities in the universe of discourse while exercise every rule.
 All the possible weapons and strength of associated spiders are covered lower in this document.

-Linguistic variables and member ship functions
+Linguistic variables and membership functions
 The linguistic variables for the 'weapon'[INPUT] are :
 	- Harmless	(0, 0) (0, 1) (50, 0)
 	- Dangerous	(14, 0) (50, 1) (83, 0)